alexgvasile/Series-Filename-Filter/README.md

 - **New Filename**: `Star Trek The Next Generation - s01e05 - The Last Outpost.mp4`

 ## Requirements & Installation
-Series Filename Filter requires that you install [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework-runtime).
-Alternatively you can [Download the Installer](https://vault.alexvasile.com/series-filename-filter/Series%20Filename%20Filter.zip).
+Series Filename Filter requires [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework-runtime).

-If you prefer you can also use the code in this repository to complile your own application.
+You can use the code in this repository to compile your own application or you can [Download the Installer](https://vault.alexvasile.com/series-filename-filter/Series%20Filename%20Filter.zip).

 ## Art Credits
 Icon made by [Freepik](https://www.freepik.com/) from [www.flaticon.com](https://www.flaticon.com/) is licensed by [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/)